APR Calculator: True Loan Cost with Fees

 ✅ Common Use Cases

-• Understand how fees affect borrowing costs and APR
+- Understand how origination fees and points affect true borrowing cost

 💡 Key Benefits